Is the 1968 Franco-Algerian Agreement on the verge of being scrapped?

 AdobeStock_585229854 ©patera – stock.adobe.com

-Interests that were not clearly identified at the outset, but were quickly redefined
+Interests that were not clearly identified at the outset but were quickly redefined

 In 1963, a policy was introduced to impose quotas on the number of Algerian workers traveling to France.
 An agreement was reached in 1964 to limit their numbers.
 Decided by mutual consent of the two countries (a contractual agreement) for a fixed term, the restriction applied only to wage-earning workers.
 This agreement was terminated in 1966. https://www.youtube.com/embed/GKNennlBIm8?wmode=transparent&start=0

-This was followed by the signing on December 27, 1968, of the Franco-Algerian Agreement on the movement, employment, and residence in France of Algerian nationals and their families.
+This was followed by the signing, on December 27, 1968, of the Franco-Algerian Agreement on the Movement, Employment, and Residence in France of Algerian Nationals and Their Families.

 A downward trend in the level of protection

 The Agreement aims to reduce the immigration of wage-earning workers.
-It sets a revisable annual quota of 35,000 workers, each of whom must find a job within nine months to be eligible for a five-year residence permit.
-An “Algerian Residence Certificate” (CRA), valid for 5 years but subject to reduction in the event of unemployment, is issued to salaried or self-employed workers and to Algerians residing in France who have sufficient resources.
+It sets a revisable annual quota of 35,000 workers, each of whom must find a job within 9 months to be eligible for a 5-year residence permit.
+An “Algerian Residence Certificate” (CRA), valid for 5 years but subject to reduction in the event of unemployment, is issued to salaried and self-employed workers, as well as to Algerians residing in France who have sufficient resources.
 A 10-year CRA is issued to Algerians who have already been in France for 3 years.
-It preserves the freedom of movement for Algerians “traveling to France without the intention of engaging in salaried employment there.”
+It preserves the freedom of movement for Algerians “traveling to France with no intention of engaging in salaried employment there.”

 A protection level assigned by Ceseda